-Since it is a very complicated topic, the key takeaway from this post is to simply understand how to recognize the issue.
+HTKO is a very complicated topic.
+The key takeaway from this post is to simply understand how to recognize the issue.

-As with most unnecessarily complex tax issues, it may help to better understand it through example.
+As with most unnecessarily complex tax issues, it may help to better understand this concept through example.

 High Tax Kick Out Example